rlite/rlite/README.md

 or UDP datagrams.
 If the socket is UDP, at this point the server can start receiving and sending datagrams, using the recvfrom, recvmsg, sendto and sendmsg system calls.
-It could also optionally bind a remote name with connect(), if it is going to serve only a client (the considerations about connected UDP sockets reported in Section 2.1.3.1 are also valid here).
+It could also optionally bind a remote name with connect(), if it is going to serve only a client (the considerations about connected UDP sockets reported in section 9.4.1 are also valid here).
 If the socket is TCP, the server needs to call the listen() system call to indicate that is going to accept incoming TCP connection on the address and port bound to the socket, indicating the size of the backlog queue as a parameter.
 This operation puts the socket in listening mode.
 Afterwards,